JADES Data Release 4 Paper I: Sample Selection, Observing Strategy and Redshifts of the complete spectroscopic sample: Target selection success

 For galaxies around the epoch of reionisation ($5.7<z<8$), we were generally successful in obtaining redshifts in the correct range for $\gtrsim60$~\% of targets when making selection cuts of $m_{\rm UV}\lesssim28$.
 However, these success rates begin to drop off as we pushed to fainter magnitudes.
 These high success rates reflect the robustness of using the Ly-$\alpha$ break in determining photometric redshift.

-For the very high redshift candidates ($z>9 -10$) in the top priority classes, we successfully confirmed many of these, although a significant fraction of the fainter sources did not yield robust redshifts.
+For the very high redshift candidates ($z\gtrsim8 -10$) in the top priority classes, we successfully confirmed $\sim60$~\% of these, although around $\sim20$~\% of our candidates -- typically the fainter sources that we placed -- did not yield robust redshifts.